agladyshev/FSND-server-config/README.md

 3rd party resources: I've used some good ideas from [this article](http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/)

 The app is not configured yet to run on https, so OAUTH2 is problematic.

-Grader has sudo privileges to run cat and ls commands without password.